-Intuitively, the problem stems from trying to express the incident planewave in terms of the scaled coordinates.
-In particular, the physical incident wave [with electric field $\vb{E}(\zeta)$] is \emph{no longer a planewave} in $\zeta$-space, since it has effectively been re-scaled by $\Lambda(z)$ into an arbitrary incident wave.
-Using scaled coordinates transforms the original scattering problem with an incident planewave and $z$-dependent period into one with an arbitrary incident wave and $z$-independent period, since the $\varepsilon_z(\tilde{\zeta})$ are all unit periodic in $\tilde{\zeta}$.
+Intuitively, the problem stems from trying to express the incident plane wave in terms of the scaled coordinates.
+In particular, the physical incident wave [with electric field $\vb{E}(\zeta)$] is \emph{no longer a plane wave} in $\zeta$-space, since it has effectively been re-scaled by $\Lambda(z)$ into an arbitrary incident wave.
+Using scaled coordinates transforms the original scattering problem with an incident plane wave and $z$-dependent period into one with an arbitrary incident wave and $z$-independent period, since the $\varepsilon_z(\tilde{\zeta})$ are all unit periodic in $\tilde{\zeta}$.
 Therefore, we can treat this problem using the framework that we developed for surfaces with a $z$-independent period.
-In particular, our solution is to Fourier transform the incident wave in $\zeta$-space into a planewave basis and apply Eq.~\eqref{locallyperiodic_finalresult} to each planewave component.
-To get the total coupling to guided modes, the couplings from each planewave can simply be added together due to the linearity of Maxwell's equations.
+In particular, our solution is to Fourier transform the incident wave in $\zeta$-space into a plane wave basis and apply Eq.~\eqref{locallyperiodic_finalresult} to each plane wave component.
+To get the total coupling to guided modes, the couplings from each plane wave can simply be added together due to the linearity of Maxwell's equations.
 For instance, suppose the electric fields of the physical incident wave are given by